phaserjs/phaser/.github/ISSUE_TEMPLATE.md

 * An error on the web site
 * A problem with my own code

 API errors must include example code showing what happens, and why you don't believe this is the expected behavior.
 Issues posted without code take _far_ longer to get resolved, _if ever_.

-If the issue is in a current version of Phaser, then you can use the [Phaser Sandbox](http://phaser.io/sandbox) to demonstrate it.
-Otherwise feel free to use another service, such as jsbin.
+Feel free to use a site such as jsbin to demo the problem.
 If we can run it, and see the error, we can usually fix it.

 If your Issue contains _any_ form of hostility it will be instantly closed.